miterosan/ShockedIsaac/readme.md

 Shocks when isaac gets hit

-Intentional damage (curse, sacrefice rooms) shock aswell, but shorter
+Intentional damage (curse, sacrifice rooms) shock aswell, but shorter with more strength

 ## Installation